-Today it was time for an adventure!
-We were off on a trip down Victoria’s Great Ocean Road.
-And it is something I would recommend to anybody visiting Melbourne!
-Make sure you check out my previous Melbourne posts here and here if you’ve missed them.
+Today was time for an adventure – we were off on a trip down Victoria’s glorious Great Ocean Road.
+It’s something I would recommend to anybody visiting Melbourne!
+In case you missed by previous Aussie posts, make sure you check out my arrival in Australia and see our journey around Melbourne if you’ve missed them.

-The trip started when we were collected in a minibus from the Crown Casino.
+The trip started when we were collected in a minibus from the gigantic Crown Casino, just across the road from our apartment.
 Our tour operator was a little company known as A Tour With A Difference and I would genuinely recommend them – a friendly, knowledgeable tour guide, plenty of stops, and unique in that they offer small bus tours, as opposed to a stifling coach crammed with fellow tourists.

 First stop: Bells Beach!

-Renowned as one of Australia’s most famous surf beaches and home to one of the biggest competitions in the surfing world, the photos don’t really do this incredible beach justice!
-It provided perfect views to enjoy as we sampled some authentically Aussie morning tea – Lamington cakes (little chocolate covered sponge cakes sprinkled with desiccated coconut – to die for!), Vegemite on crackers, and Bush tea made from a billy can.
+Renowned as one of Australia’s most famous surf beaches and home to one of the biggest competitions in the surfing world, the photos don’t really do this incredible beach justice.
+It offered us perfect views to enjoy as we sampled some authentically Aussie morning tea – Lamington cakes (little chocolate covered sponge cakes sprinkled with desiccated coconut – to die for!), Vegemite on crackers, and Bush tea made from a billy can.

 Lorne itself is a small former fishing village, and is a really pretty place to stop off along the Great Ocean Road.
-It’s popular with backpackers and harbours a few hostels if you’re interested in staying over here.
+It’s popular with backpackers and even has a few hostels if you’re interested in staying there.